pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 By the end of Day 7, you should have:

-âœ… All legal entities operational with bank accounts âœ… Accounting systems configured and transactions flowing âœ… SuiteDash Command Center fully operational âœ… At least one automated workflow running end-to-end âœ… First paying client acquired and served âœ… Team onboarded and productive âœ… Marketing generating consistent leads âœ… Processes documented and repeatable âœ… Clear metrics dashboard showing progress âœ… Week 2 plan with specific targets
+✅ All legal entities operational with bank accounts
+✅ Accounting systems configured and transactions flowing ✅ SuiteDash Command Center fully operational
+✅ At least one automated workflow running end-to-end
+✅ First paying client acquired and served
+✅ Team onboarded and productive
+✅ Marketing generating consistent leads
+✅ Processes documented and repeatable
+✅ Clear metrics dashboard showing progress
+✅ Week 2 plan with specific targets

 **If any of these are missing, prioritize completing them before moving to Week 2.**